sgerogia/sgerogia.github.io/_posts/2022-12-13-Stablecoin-Openbanking.md

 The current stablecoin market is dominated by a few big players, namely USDT, USDC and BUSD.
 All three of them belong to the true stablecoin category above<sup>[1](#footnote_1)</sup>.
 Namely
-* On-ramp only for large investors (E.g. $100k deposit minimum for USDT)
+* On-ramp only for large investors (e.g. $100k deposit minimum for USDT)
 * Off-ramp for accredited people (sometimes [discretionary][9])

 Most importantly and to this day, the lack of transparency in the whole minting and redemption process is a constant